Silversunset01/dbm/tutorials.md

 #### How to use a LOOP in DBM
 Adding a loop in DBM can be a little confusing.
 It requires TWO actions.
-1. LOOP THROUGH LIST
+**ACTION 1:** LOOP THROUGH LIST
 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/loops.PNG)
 **Source list:** this is the list (array) you want to cycle through
 **Temp Variable Name:** When performing a LOOP in DBM, the software needs to create a temporary variable to save the "current item" in, and you can use that variable to perform tasks.
 **Event:** This is the name of the event that holds all of the actions you want the bot to perform on each item in your list.
 **Call Type:** Synchronous = "Only run one item at a time, and finish it before moving on to the next"; Asynchronous = "Try to run all items at the same time

-2. An EVENT that contains all of the actions you want to perform during the loop.
+**ACTION 2:** An EVENT that contains all of the actions you want to perform during the loop.
 In this case you would use "Find Role", "Add Role to Member", "Find Channel", "Send Message" -> In the *add role to member* action, you would use the variable you created in your "Loop through list" action as your user role.
 **NOTE:** Because of the way DBM uses TEMPORARY variables, this will NOT show up in your right-click list. **YOU MUST TYPE THIS VARIABLE MANUALLY** by typing `tempVars("currentMember")` (or whatever you've named it).
 IT WILL STILL WORK.
 Just trust me.

 ### Synchronous or Asynchronous